 Each person using Biuwer must have a user, that enables accessing the platform using an email address and a secure password.
 There are two types of users, Standard and Basic.

 Standard Users enable to perform any action in Biuwer, including creating content, managing data, etc. depending on the configured security scheme in your organization.

 Basic Users can only consume and analyze data, so they cannot create or edit content, nor access administration features.

 Groups of Users make the security management easier as they allow to gather related users in a single entity.

 For example, a group called "Sales Team" can include all the people working in the Sales Department and we shall use "Sales Team" as a whole and not each single user to manage the security access settings.

 Roles are collections of permissions that allow Users and Groups of Users to perform certain actions in Biuwer Platform.
-For now, we provide 5 predefined roles you can use in your Organization to grant horizontal permissions:

 Additionally to the horizontal permissions given by a role, individual object permissions are available throughout Biuwer, to enable individual Users or Groups of Users to view, edit or administer an object, for example, a Page or a Card.